PashaBibko/CPP-Preproceser/README.md

 This project is creating a preprocsessor for C++.
 This means lx code will be translated into c++ then compiled.

+Syntax for the language can be found in Syntax.md

 ## Features of LX

 ##### 1. Type Switching